 The Mandate of the Conciliation and Arbitration Boards

-The mandate of the Conciliation and Arbitration Boards is to assist parties with differences or disputes arising from commercial, matrimonial, testate and intestate succession, and other civil liability matters in an equitable, efficient, confidential, cost-effective, amicable and constructive manner.
-In doing so, CABs services are underpinned by Islamic principles of unity, brotherhood, justice, tolerance, peace and goodwill.
+The mandate of the CAB is to assist parties with differences or disputes arising from commercial, matrimonial, testate and intestate succession, and other civil liability matters in an equitable, efficient, confidential, cost-effective, amicable and constructive manner.
+In doing so, CABs' services are underpinned by Islamic principles of unity, brotherhood, justice, tolerance, peace and goodwill.

-CAB strives to offer best-in-class services, and therefore, its members receive extensive training by leading mediation professionals.
+CAB strives to offer best-in-class services.
+Throughout the duration of their 3-year term, CAB members receive extensive training by leading mediation professionals and trainers, including members of ICAB's Certified Training faculty and the Centre for Effective Dispute Resolution, based in London, United Kingdom.
 Several NCABs have been recognised by judicial systems and alternative dispute resolution organisations as being a leader in alternative dispute resolution services.

 Members of the Conciliation and Arbitration Boards

 All members of the Conciliation and Arbitration Board are appointed by His Highness the Aga Khan for a three-year term, and serve on a voluntary basis.
-Reflecting gender balance, diversity, and the plurality of the Ismaili community, CAB members typically include professionals (such as lawyers and doctors), social workers, business persons and senior community leaders.
+Reflecting gender balance, diversity, and the plurality of the Ismaili community, CAB members typically include professionals (such as lawyers, doctors and accountants), social workers, business persons and senior community leaders.